To my “nasty” women,

 Let me start off by saying that you are absolutely beautiful, wonderful, strong, and brave.

 Oh, sweet women, this week, I see the despair in your hearts.
-I see the division among you, I see it as I am cut off for my pro-life stance, vice versa, I see it as we cut each other off for other differing positions – and it breaks my own heart.
-I could spend forever telling you about the wholeness and the goodness that I find in the position I so love and champion, the beauty in my own march; But sisters, something even more fundamental tugs at my attention when I see the happenings of this week – and it continues to eat at me.
+I see the division among you, I see it as I am cut off for my stances, I see it as we cut each other off for other differing positions – and it breaks my own heart.
+I could spend forever telling you about the wholeness and the goodness that I find in the positions I so love and champion, the beauty in my own march; But sisters, something even more fundamental tugs at my attention when I see the happenings of this week – and it continues to eat at me.

 It breaks my heart to see you hurting, it breaks my heart to see your sorrow, most of all, it breaks my heart to the very core to see the world attack who you are.
 It breaks my heart that we allow it to make us forget who we are.